What is the Supremacy of Law and Why Does it Matter?

 This supremacy guarantees three concepts

 The rule of law is the very bedrock on which the foundation of the entire Islamic justice is based.
-As Article 2-A of the Constitution has been inserted in the Constitution; therefore, any deviation from the basic concepts of Islamic Justice will be considered outside the purview of the judicial system and further would be in violation of the oath administered by the Judge of the Superior Courts.
+As Article 2-A of the Constitution of the Islamic Republic of Pakistan has been inserted in the Constitution; therefore, any deviation from the basic concepts of Islamic Justice will be considered outside the purview of the judicial system and further would be in violation of the oath administered by the Judge of the Superior Courts.

 The supremacy of law refers to the idea that the law is the highest authority in a society.
 It means that all individuals and institutions, including the government and its officials, must comply with the law and are subject to its authority.
 The supremacy of law is a fundamental principle in many legal systems around the world, as it helps to ensure that individuals are treated fairly and that their rights are protected.
 It also helps to promote stability and predictability in society by establishing clear rules and procedures for resolving disputes and addressing wrongdoing.